 Shame and stigma: The belief you should “handle it yourself,” even when you’re hurting.

 You may be experiencing these challenges.
-And if you are, we are here to tell you that there is support for you.
+And if you are, we are here to support for you.
 Recognising you need professional help is sometimes the first step towards recovery.

 Finding support that fits you